sinajahan/drafts/gui-patterns.md

 ## View Objects or Presentors

-The idea is very simple: Your controller will deligate the logic of view related functions to a seperate poro object.
+The idea is very simple: Your controller will delegate the logic of view related functions to a separate poro object.

 For example imagine the logic of showing the default candidate avatar when user has not provided any image.